-- 5.30 The Jewsons site would result in the loss of an employment unit which could have a detrimental impact on the commercial objectives of the Neighbourhood Plan.
-Also, the site is within flood zone 3 and would therefore require the sequential test to determine whether it could be allocated.
-At the time of assessment, the site promoter was undertaking detailed flood risk modelling to determine whether the site has a different level of flood risk to its current classification.
-This work had still to be completed therefore it was not possible to consider the site for allocation and it was discounted from the process. - 5.31 Figure 5.2 shows the full location and scale of all the sites put forward and considered through the assessment.
-Given that the significant number of sites and their location, both within the built up area of Cranleigh and adjacent to most boundaries around the village, the approach adopted to site allocation and the sites selected for allocation are considered to represent a reasonable alternative. - 5.32 The lack of available and/or suitable sites meant that the consideration of reasonable alternative approaches was not possible.
-Such approaches could have been: - Brownfield versus greenfield other than the two brownfield sites which were considered suitable through the site assessment process, all other brownfield sites were either too small to justify allocation or were not suitable.

-• In-settlement versus adjoining settlement sites - two of the sites which were considered suitable through the site assessment process were in-settlement sites.
+- 5.32 Figure 5.2 shows the full location and scale of all the sites put forward and considered through the assessment.
+Given that the significant number of sites and their location, both within the built up area of Cranleigh and adjacent to most boundaries around the village, the approach adopted to site allocation and the sites selected for allocation are considered to represent a reasonable alternative. - 5.33 The lack of available and/or suitable sites meant that the consideration of reasonable alternative approaches was not possible.
+Such approaches could have been: - Brownfield versus greenfield other than the one brownfield site that was considered suitable through the site assessment process, all other brownfield sites were either too small to justify allocation or were not suitable.
+This included the land at Longfield that was excluded for the reasons given above. - In-settlement versus adjoining settlement sites one of the sites that was considered suitable through the site assessment process was an in-settlement site.
 With no other sites considered suitable within the settlement, it was necessary to consider sites adjacent to the settlement boundary.
 It was therefore not possible to only consider in-settlement sites.